justinwilly/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-display: block == has some whitespace above and blow and tolerats not HTML elements next to it expect when ordered otherwise.
+display: block == has some whitespace above and below and tolerats not HTML elements next to it expect when ordered otherwise.
 Display: inline == the element is displayed in the current block on the same line.

 3. What are the 4 areas of the box model?

-the content edge, padding edge, border edge, and margin edge
+the content , padding , border , and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?